 The British Library aims to provide an accessible environment for all our visitors

-To help us, we ask that you contact the Library ahead of your visit with any specific requirements or adjustments that we can make.
+To help us, we ask that you contact the Library ahead of your visit with any questions regarding specific requirements or adjustments that we can make.

 The information below relates to our London St Pancras site, for which an accessibility map is also available.